 About the National Weather Center

-- The National Weather Center sits on a 22-acre site on the NE corner of Jenkins and Highway 9 in Norman, Oklahoma.
+- The NWC sits on a 22-acre site at the NE corner of Jenkins Avenue and Highway 9 in Norman, Oklahoma.

 - The NWC was a joint design venture between Beck Associates Architects and LAN/Daly.

 - Ground-breaking took place in November of 2002 and was completed in July of 2006.